 Number of texts sent per month

-> At launch, the site saw a modest usage of the website, varying between ~10 to ~30 texts (to unique phone numbers).
+At its launch, the site saw a modest usage, successfully delivering between ~10 to ~30 texts (to unique phone numbers).

-> However, in March, we saw a huge uptick in the number of texts sent.
+However, in March, we saw a huge uptick in the number of texts sent.
 Welcoming Atlanta had just another wave of outreach because a round of promised rental assistance fell through, leaving a lot of folks in the community at major risk of eviction.

 Update: As August 26, 2021, the Supreme Court has overruled the CDC's authority to enact the moratorium.

 There were moments in the process where we questioned whether this tool was the best solution for our users.

 For example, there is no guarantee that a tenant would ever deliver the letter to their landlord (we can only track the number of texts sent out).
 This scenario is highly likely due to factors we do not address, including intimidation and fear of confrontation.